cms-tau-pog/TauFW/docs/CMSDAS2020/es_tau.md

 To sum up, you would need to apply the correction to &tau;<sub>h</sub> candidates from **simulated** events, which correspond to a **true hadronic decay** of a &tau; lepton.

 ## Determination of the correct &tau;<sub>h</sub> energy scale

+As described in [doi:10.1088/1748-0221/13/10/P10005](http://dx.doi.org/10.1088/1748-0221/13/10/P10005), a complete analysis would be needed to measure the
+&tau;<sub>h</sub> energy scale correction properly.
+In the context of this exercise, we will perform a simpler approach.

+The first step would be to obtain a pure set of events with genuine &tau;<sub>h</sub> candidates.
+Since we will use Z&rarr;&tau;&tau; events for this measurement, you can profit from findings of the group working on improvements of the Z&rarr;&tau;&tau; selection, described in section [6](refine_ztautau.md).